keramiozsoy/blog/posts/230121/README.md

 When the computer is powered on BIOS initializes the hardware, including the screen and keyboard and tests the main memory.

+This process is called Power On Self Test.